‘Gold Rush’: Critic From Iowa Files Complaint Against Fairplay Mine In Colorado, Says Discovery Show Appears Scripted

 — MJB (@mjbx101) October 12, 2014

 Previous owner of the Fairplay mine, Boyd Astemborski, said it does look like High Speed went outside of permitted boundaries, but went on to say that he thinks they’re trying to do a good job and not trying to trash it.
 Astemborski faced criticism from homeowners as far back as 2009, even before he applied for a permit to mine at Fairplay.
-A report published on the Gazette on July 8, 2009, says that people who bought homes near the Fairplay placer mine were unhappy with plans that Astemborski had to mine there — so unhappy that they picketed and started both a petition and a website to stop him.
+A report published on the Gazette on July 8, 2009, said that people who bought homes near the Fairplay placer mine were unhappy with plans that Astemborski had to mine there — so unhappy that they picketed and started both a petition and a website to stop him.

 “I didn’t expect this kind of opposition, but hey, they’ve got to do what they’ve got to do.
 I’m just going to ignore it and go about my business.
 I was here first.
 It’s zoned for mining.”